arrow-time/the-nature-of-time/README.md

 # The Nature Of Time

-the nature of time; the concept of time; the definition of time
+### keywords: the concept of time; the definition of time; time definition in physics; thermodynamic time; arrow of time; time's meaning; cosmology time

 What is time?
 How do we understand time?
 How do we define time?
 These are frequent questions on Q&A platform, and they are also questions that philosophers, physicists, scholars from interdisciplinary fields, and ordinary people have repeatedly contemplated and pursued.
 It can be said that understanding time is a fundamental philosophical and physical question.